habtamuMin/cs1420/README.md

-# Welcome to COMPO 1010: Programming for All 1
+# Welcome to CS 1420: Accelerated Object Oriented Programming

 ## This course provides the basics of computer programming using C++.
    + Computation problem solving techniques